alguevara7/agg/README.md

 ## TODO

+- (X) integrated with graphite !

+- use normal distribution for simulation

+- integrate with kafka !
+  - use one node for now

+- use two kafka nodes (will need to figure out leader and stuff like that)

-- exit when put is closed
+- (X) exit when put is closed

 - need to write unit tests